Integral transforms for coherent sheaves: Introduction

 \subsection{Measuring categories}

 We conclude the introduction by highlighting an aspect of the ``functional analysis" of categories that figures prominently in the statement and proof of \autoref{intro thm int trans} and especially \autoref{theorem:intro-fun-dcoh}: the use of $t$-structures to modify ``growth properties" of objects, and thereby account for the distinction between small categories and their large cocomplete versions.
+More specifically, in~\autoref{intro thm regularize} below, we describe how $t$-exactness properties of functors on ind-coherent sheaves correspond to $t$-boundedness properties of their integral kernels.

 Recall that for $X$ a perfect stack, the cocompletion of the category $\Perf(X)$ of perfect complexes is the category of quasicoherent complexes $\QC(X)\simeq \Ind\Perf(X)$.
-The cocompletion of the category $\DCoh(X)$ of coherent complexes is the category of Ind-coherent complexes $\QCsh(X) \simeq \Ind\DCoh(X)$.
+The cocompletion of the category $\DCoh(X)$ of coherent complexes is the category of ind-coherent complexes $\QCsh(X) \simeq \Ind\DCoh(X)$.
 Each of these large categories carries a natural $t$-structure.

 However, observe that the equivalence

 of \autoref{intro thm int trans} fails if we replace $\Perf$ by $\QC$ and $\DCoh$ by $\QC^!$.

 To see this, let us place $\QC^!(X\times_S Y) = \Ind \DCoh(X \times_S Y)$ on the left hand side.
 On the right hand side, since $\QC(X)$ is self-dual over $\QC(S)$, we find the identification